 In 1961, with the arrival of the Sisters of Mercy from Ireland, San Jose Catholic School welcomed its first students.
-The school has been flourishing and expanding over the years and now includes science labs, a media center, early childhood learning center, gymnasium, and athletic fields.
+The school has been flourishing and expanding over the years and now includes:

 In 1968, new construction continued on the parish property with the building of the Shrine of the Holy Family.
 The shrine was completed in late 1968 and the first Mass was celebrated on the outdoor altar on Thanksgiving Day.
 The next addition to San Jose Parish was the Cultural Center which was completed in 1974.